d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 our model by instantiating an `nn.Sequential`, with layers in the order that they should be executed passed as arguments.
-In short, (**`nn.Sequential` defines a special kind of `Module`**), the class that presents a block in PyTorch.
+In short, (**`nn.Sequential` defines a special kind of `Module`**), the class that presents a module in PyTorch.
 It maintains an ordered list of constituent `Module`s.
 Note that each of the two fully connected layers is an instance of the `Linear` class which is itself a subclass of `Module`.
-The forward propagation (`forward`) function is also remarkably simple: it chains each block in the list together, passing the output of each as the input to the next.
+The forward propagation (`forward`) function is also remarkably simple: it chains each module in the list together, passing the output of each as the input to the next.
 Note that until now, we have been invoking our models via the construction `net(X)` to obtain their outputs.